14 Combined Loads

 4. Calculate.

-Remember when finding Q to cut through the point in the direction perpendicular to th shear force.
+Remember when finding Q and t to cut through the point in the direction perpendicular to the shear force.

 14.4 General Combined Stress